 To get the perfect design there is a process that has to be thought out.
-This will be a three part series which will show you how to design the room of your dreams.
+This will be a four part series which will show you how to design the room of your dreams.

 Picture the room you are designing, what is the first thing that comes to your mind when you think of …

 - Room structure: What is the focal point?
 When entering a room your eye could be drawn to the windows, a fireplace, a beautiful view, high ceilings or period details.
 However, you have to think to yourself, are they balanced in the room?

 An example of a focal point being used to the best of its ability is the Amsterdam Apple Store, situated in the Hirsch building.
 The renovation enhanced the beauty of the historic aspects of this building, such as the intricate design of the walls and ceiling, transforming it into a light and bright space.
 The focal point of the room being the glittery glass staircase in the centre, creating the illusion of a bigger area.